Shenton Way Bus Terminal

 Shenton Way Bus Terminal (Malay: Pertukaran Bus Shenton Way; Chinese:珊顿道巴士终站) is a bus terminal in Singapore.
 It is located along its namesake road, Shenton Way, in Downtown Core.
 The first iteration of the bus terminal was opened on 20 June 1987, before being relocated twice in order to make way for other development works.
 The bus terminal was first moved to Palmer Road in 2010, before being shifted to its present location along Shenton Way in 2017.

 History

 Original terminal

 The original Shenton Way Bus Terminal was designed and built by the former Public Works Department (now CPG Corporation) at an unspecified location under a viaduct carrying the East Coast Parkway.
-Its location was seen by The Straits Times as unusual, as no other bus terminals were being built under viaducts at the time.
+Its location was seen by The Straits Times as unusual, as it reported that no other bus terminals were being built under viaducts at the time.

 The bus terminal was later transferred to the Ministry of Communications and Information on 20 June 1987, in a ceremony presided by Ho Kah Leong, and began operations towards the end of the month.